tiendu/tiendu.github.io/_posts/2026-05-21-compliance-for-bioinfo-engineers-eng.md

 A hospital, university, or pharma sponsor may be the controller.
 A cloud analysis platform may be a processor.
 In some arrangements, responsibilities are more complex.

-Engineers should care because the relationship affects contracts, data processing agreements, deletion workflows, subprocessors, breach notification, and customer expectations.
+Engineers should care because the relationship affects:

+- contracts
+- data processing agreements
+- deletion workflows
+- subprocessors
+- breach notification
+- support access
+- customer expectations
+- audit evidence

-If a customer asks whether your company acts as processor, they are not asking a random legal question.
+If a customer asks whether your company acts as a processor, they are not asking a random legal question.

 They are trying to understand responsibility and control.

 ### Lawful basis